polarityio/securonix-siem/README.md

 ### Search For Employee ID

-Allows you to search Securonix using Employee IDs found in Allowlisted Channels.
+If enabled, the integration will search Securonix for Employee IDs in the channels specified by the Channel Entity Filter.
+This option should be used in conjunction with a Channel Entity Filter on the "Annotated Entities" entity type.

+If you do not see the "Annotated Entities" type under the Manage Integration Data option you will need to uncomment the "string" entityType in the integration's `config.js` file on the server.
+After uncommenting this entity type, you will need to increment the version within the integration's `package.json` file and then restart your Polarity Server.

 ### Search Incidents

-Allows you to search Securonix for Incidents with your entities involved.
+If enabled, allows you to search Securonix for Incidents related to searched entities.

 ### Months Back
 The number of months you would like to look back for Violations (decimals work as well, e.g. 0.25)